 • if we're unsure if an oil is safe to use on our dogs we should avoid it.

-When it comes to using essential oils on my dogs, I usually reach for animalEO oils because they are formulated by a holistic veterinarian for use on pets.
-For oils purchased from Plant Therapy and Simply Earth, I usually diffuse them (making sure the dogs can leave the room if they choose) or make products for myself like household cleaners, moisturizer, soap, and more.
+When using essential oils on my dogs, I usually reach for animalEO oils because they are formulated by a holistic veterinarian for use on pets.
+For oils purchased from Plant Therapy and Simply Earth, I usually diffuse them (making sure the dogs can leave the room if they choose) or make products for myself, like household cleaners, moisturizers, soap, and more.

 • ho wood essential oil for dogs – diffused with frankincense or lavender, ho wood can induce calming behavior in dogs and can be a great oil on crappy weather days and during thunderstorms.

-I've included the links to individual oils in case you'd just like to try one.
+I've included the links to individual oils if you'd like to try one.

 Sign Up with Simply Earth Today

-If you love essential oils and you're looking for a company that produces a quality product and doesn't require you to fork over $50 a month, then consider subscribing to Simply Earth.
-Their subscription box delivers $39 of product (with a value of $150), including four oils, 6 recipes, and a bonus ingredient to help you create the recipes.
+If you love essential oils and are looking for a company that produces a quality product and doesn't require you to fork over $50 a month, consider subscribing to Simply Earth.
+Their subscription box delivers several products valued at more than $150, including four oils, six recipes, and a bonus ingredient to help you create the recipes.
 They make it easy.
-And when you sign up, you get a Bonus Box that contains a crapload of supplies (see image above) that will get you started on your path to creating natural products at home.
+When you sign up, you get a Bonus Box containing a crapload of supplies (see image above) that will start your path to creating natural products at home.

 Check out Simply Earth Today!